For Founders and CEOs at scaling companies.

 The companies that win aren’t louder.

-They’re clearer, stricter, and more consistent when it would be cheaper not to be.
+They’re clearer, stricter, and more consistent when it would be easier not to be.